 What are the newest features for Peloton Guide?

 Artificial intelligence (AI) for fitness is an interesting new trend for workouts.
 It ensures that our form is right and that all our reps are counted.
 And it makes sense that Peloton steps up its game and puts its AI hat in the ring.
-And since the launch in April 2022 (this article was originally written April 5, 2022 and is updated as new features become available), Guide has the following new features:
+And since the launch in April 2022, Guide has the following new features:

 - Your reps are getting tracked – finally!
 It’s just just about sweat points anymore.
 And as you reach the targets for every round, Guide will tell you are on a streak.
 It’s the extra motivation to push out those last reps as you tear through the workout.
 Plus, this rep counter feature works like a fitness journal.
 It saves your stats from class-to-class, so you know when you’re getting stronger.